eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 - Ignore files (`.eslintignore`)
     - paths which start with `/`

-ESLint 7 keeps this behavior in most cases, but only if the config file is given via either `--config path/to/a-config` or `--ignore-path path/to/a-ignore` options then ESLint resolves those paths as relative to the current working directory rather than the file location.
+Starting in ESLint v7, configuration files and ignore files passed to ESLint using the `--config path/to/a-config` and `--ignore-path path/to/a-ignore` CLI flags, respectively, will resolve from the current working directory rather than the file location.
+This allows for users to utilize shared plugins without having to install them directly in their project.

 **To address:** Update those paths if you are using the config file via `--config` or `--ignore-path` CLI options.